-In order to be able to share data a mutual understanding of the meaning of data and the way data is structured is required.
-It is assumed this mutual understanding exists and data sharing can therefore commence and be meaningful.
+In order to be able to exchange data a mutual understanding of the meaning of data and the way data is structured is required.
+It is assumed this mutual understanding exists and data exchanging can therefore commence and be meaningful.